KodeNinj/password_generator/README.md

 - if/elif
 - variables
 - output redirection
+- for loop
+- Reading file with cat comman

 ## RESOURCES
 For the basic BASH tutorial, FreecodeCamp did a lot in the 45 minutes video on YouTube